ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     /**
      * Returns the current handler for unexecutable tasks.
-     *
-     * @return the current handler
-     * @see #setRejectedExecutionHandler(RejectedExecutionHandler)
      */
     public RejectedExecutionHandler getRejectedExecutionHandler() {
         return handler;
     }

     /**
      * Sets the core number of threads.
-This overrides any value set
+This overrides any value set in the constructor.
-     * in the constructor.
-If the new value is smaller than the
-     * current value, excess existing threads will be terminated when
+     * If the new value is smaller than the current value, excess existing threads will be terminated when
      * they next become idle.
-If larger, new threads will, if needed,
-     * be started to execute any queued tasks.
+If larger, new threads will, if needed be started to execute any queued tasks.
-     *
-     * @param corePoolSize the new core size
-     * @throws IllegalArgumentException if {@code corePoolSize < 0}
-     * @see #getCorePoolSize
      */
     public void setCorePoolSize(int corePoolSize) {
         if (corePoolSize < 0)